JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * UC & campus affiliation redacted
 * * knowledge of UC OA mandate redacted
 * free text answers standardized
-* * data journals converted to standardized list
+* * data journals converted to standardized list by hand
 * * all text boxes associated with 'Other' buttons recoded as 'other', except for a limited number of cases in 'role', where judgement was used to assign the respondent to one of the standard responses
 * Subdisciplines with < 3 respondents were merged into the corresponding discipline